Thanked93/Thanked93/README.md

 - 👋 Hi, I’m @Thanked93
-- 👀 Cat Ninja with a Mission.
+- 👀 Ninja with a Mission.
 - 📫 How to reach me coeln.julian@gmail.com

 <!---